-While digital assets are met with diverse and unique challenges, from high volatility to negative publicity in some states, some traders use this volatility to their advantage.
+While digital assets are met with diverse and unique challenges, from high volatility to negative publicity, some traders use this volatility to their advantage.

-The most vital thing to note in crypto futures trading is that you only take risks on the price changes without holding the actual cryptocurreny.
+The most vital thing to note in crypto futures trading is that you only take risks on the price changes without holding the actual cryptocurrency.

-Let’s consider a simplified example.
-Say John and Sarah entered a Bitcoin futures position at $40,000 each.
-In this scenario, John has a long position while Sarah took on an opposing trade.
-Upon expiration, the Bitcoin futures price settled at $45,000 for each contract.
-In this case, Sarah, who is holding a losing position, will have to pay the exchange the deficit loss ($45,000-$40,000 = $5,000).
+John entered a long futures position when BTC was trading at $40,000 while Sarah entered a short position at the same time.
+Then, prices moved up and John and Sarah decided to settle their positions at $45,000.
+In this case, Sarah, who is holding a losing trade, will have to pay the exchange the deficit loss of $5,000 ($45,000-$40,000 = $5,000).
 John, on the other hand, will receive a profit of $5,000 from the exchange.

 Basic Concepts of Crypto Futures Trading